justinricher/BitcoinTaxes/README.md

 `Description` can be optionally supplied.

+**Use case examples**

+* I purchased a good or service with Bitcoin.

+`2,8/30/2013 20:37,-0.1130999,15,132.63,0,purchased an online subscription`

+Explanation: On 8/30/2013, I spent 0.1130999 BTC worth $15.00.
+At the time of the transaction, 1 BTC was worth $132.63.
+There was no broker fee associated with this sale.

+* I received BTC as a gift or a tip.

+`2,3/28/2013 5:00,0.01326412,0,88,0,reddit tip`

+Explanation: On 3/28/2013, I received 0.01326412 BTC having spent $0 because it was a gift.
+This means I have zero cost basis and the entire amount will be treated as gain.
+At the time of the transaction, 1 BTC was worth $88.00.
+There was no broker fee associated with this sale.

 ===

 If you found this program to be useful and would like to donate, 1FkkWv8wQqJBWUcRCZkd73D8pAsykxCGNM